numpy/numpy/doc/source/user/basics.creation.rst

 NumPy has over 40 built-in functions for creating arrays as laid out in the :ref:`Array creation routines <routines.array-creation>`.
-There are three categories of NumPy array creation objects:
+There are three categories of NumPy array creation functions:
 1) 1D arrays
 2) 2D arrays
 3) ndarrays

-1 - 1D array creation objects
+1 - 1D array creation functions
 -----------------------------

-The 1D array creation objects e.g. :func:`numpy.linspace` and
+The 1D array creation functions e.g. :func:`numpy.linspace` and
 :func:`numpy.arange` generally need at least two inputs, ``start`` and ``stop``, where ``start`` is the first value in the array and ``stop`` specifies the value of the last element in the array.